-Winter (2013), good hike with good views of the sound throughout.
+Winter (2013), good hike of Northern section with good views of the sound throughout.
 There was also boardwalks and hills to explore which my son enjoyed.

 33 – Walt Whitman Sampler (Jaynes Peak)

 Winter (2013), average hike with no views that tours the high point area of Suffolk county.
 Although this hike is much more interesting than the drive up to high point (directions @ cohp.org).
 Good for kids with playground at the start.

 36 – High Point Duet

 Summer (2013), okay hike with excellent views of North Jersey/Orange County (NY) from the summit highpoint.
 The southern loop described in the guidebook is okay with limited views of a moderate size lake.
 The hike (barring the highpoint) isn’t good for kids as there aren’t enough points of interest.

 40 - Sterling Ridge Trail